Steam Whistle Brewing: Beer

+Acquisition of Beau’s Brewing Co.

+In November 2021, Steam Whistle Brewing and Beau’s Brewing Co. began a sales and distribution partnership in Ontario, combining sales teams and logistics.
+Building on that success, Steam Whistle formally acquired Beau’s on February 28, 2022, after Beau’s shareholders approved the deal with 99.99% support.

+Beau’s continues to operate from its Vankleek Hill brewery.
+The move strengthened both breweries’ ability to compete in the Canadian craft beer market while keeping ownership independent and Canadian.

 Awards

-Steam Whistle has won several awards, including Canada's Best Managed Companies.
-In 2004, Steam Whistle Pilsner was voted best beer in the Greater Toronto Area at the Golden Tap Awards.
-Awards for product quality include a Silver for Steam Whistle Pilsner in the 2016 Ontario Brewing Awards, and a Gold medal at the 2012 Canadian Brewing Awards for their Steam Whistle Pilsner.
+Steam Whistle has won several awards, including Canada's Best Managed Companies and a 2016 Leadership Award.
+In 2004, Steam Whistle Pilsner was voted best beer in the Greater Toronto Area at the Golden Tap Awards and has been recognized as one of the most popular beers in Ontario.
+Awards for product quality include a Silver for Steam Whistle Pilsner in the 2016 Ontario Brewing Awards, a gold medal in the 2024 Ontario Brewing Awards and a Gold medal at the 2012 Canadian Brewing Awards for their Steam Whistle Pilsner.

+Steam Whistle Brewing was named among Toronto's best patios.